Any account of Indian playback music must start and end with Lata Mangeshkar.

 Born September 28, 1929 in Indore, Lata Mangeshkar has been active in all walks of Indian popular and light classical music having sung film songs, ghazals, bhajans and pop.
 She is the supreme voice of popular Indian music, an Indian Institution.
 Until the 1991 edition, when her entry disappeared, the Guinness Book of Records listed her as the most recorded artist in the world with not less than 30,000 solo, duet and chorus-backed songs recorded in 20 Indian languages between 1948 and 1987.
 Today the number might have reached 40,000!!!

-Dinanath Mangeshkar, her father, owned a theatrical company and was a reputed classical singer, a disciple of the Gwalior school.
+Dinanath Mangeshkar, her father, owned a theatrical company and was a reputed classical singer.
 He gave her singing lessons from around the age of five.
-She also studied with Aman Ali Khan Sahib and later Amanat Khan.
+She also later studied with Aman Ali Khan Sahib from about 1945 to 1947 till he left for Pakistan and later on with Amanat Ali till the latter’s death in 1951.
 Her God-given musical gifts meant that she could master the vocal exercises effortlessly on first pass and from early on she was recognized as being highly gifted musically.
 However when her father died in 1942, the onus of being the breadwinner of the family fell on Lata.
 Between 1942 and 1948, thanks to Master Vinayak who stepped in to help the family out, she acted in as many as 8 films in Hindi and Marathi to take care of the family’s economic problems.
-She also made her debut as a playback singer in the Marathi film Kiti Hasaal (1942) but the song was edited out!
+She also made her debut as a playback singer in the Marathi film Kiti Hasal (1942) but the song was edited out!

-1949 saw the release of four films – Barsaat, Andaz, Dulari and Mahal – with Lata as the prime female playback singer in each of them.
+1949-50 saw the release of four films – Andaz, Dulari, Barsaat and Mahal – with Lata as the prime female playback singer in each of them.
 The songs of all four films were runaway hits, be it Jiya Beqarar Hai (Barsaat), Uthaye Ja Unke Situm (Andaz), Ae Dil Tuje Qasam Hai (Dulari) and particularly Aayega Aanewala composed by Khemchand Prakash from the last mentioned.
 Lata Mangeshkar had arrived and how!
-Another extremely popular song of Lata’s that was hummed acrossed the country that year was Lara Lappa Lara Lappa from Ek thi Larki re-uniting her with Meena Shorey, Roop K Shorey and Vinod.
+Another extremely popular song of Lata’s that was hummed across the country in 1949 was Lara Lappa Lara Lappa from Ek Thi Larki re-uniting her with Meena Shorey, Roop K Shorey and Vinod.
 Such was the popularity of the song that till her dying day Meena Shorey, on whom the song was picturised, was known as the ‘Lara Lappa girl!’

 By 1950 the Lata wave had changed the face of music in the Hindi film Industry.
 Her high-pitched singing rendered obsolete the heavy basy nasal voices of the day.
 Only Geeta Dutt and to a certain extent Shamshad Begum survived the Lata onslaught.
 Her younger sister, Asha Bhosle, too broke thorugh in the late 1950s and from then on, the two sisters were the undisputed queens of Indian playback singing right through to the 1990s.
 Lata’s initial style of singing was reminiscent of Noor Jehan but she soon got over that to evolve her own distinguished style.
 A slight remark by Dilip Kumar on her Maharashtrian accent, saw her perfect her Urdu by hiring a tutor!
 Needless to say, her Urdu today is absolutely flawless.
 And not just Urdu.
 Listeners in every language that Lata has sung be it Bengali or Tamil vouch for her perfect diction and pronounciation.